raberaucht/dotfiles/README.md

 - vim uses powerline, so install a [powerline compatible font](https://github.com/powerline/fonts)

 ###Using zsh on OSX
-If you want to use zsh on OSX, open System Preferences/Users & Groups/Advanced Options and change your shell to zsh.
+If you want to use zsh on OSX, open System Preferences/Users & Groups/Advanced Options (right click on the user will give you the advanced options) and change your shell to zsh.